banner photo of Texas chili with beans in copper pan on stove with ladle

 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-We know, we know, mentioning a Texas Chili recipe WITH beans can stir a huge emotional and vehement argument in Texas.
-And yes, we are okay with that.
-There’s nothing wrong with a healthy argument.
-Or in our defense, a healthy bowl of chili.
-So we are going to stand by adding beans to our Texas Chili recipe.
-While traditional Texas chili often leans toward beef and no beans or tomatoes, our take embraces the essence of adaptability without compromising on taste or Texan pride.
+I know—mentioning a Texas Chili recipe with beans can stir a huge emotional and vehement argument in Texas.
+And yes, I’m okay with that.
+There’s nothing wrong with a healthy argument—or, in my defense, a healthy bowl of chili.
+So I stand by adding beans to this Texas Chili recipe.
+While traditional Texas chili often leans toward beef and no beans or tomatoes, mine embraces the essence of adaptability without compromising on taste or Texan pride.

-Authentic Texas chili embodies bold flavors, boasting a meat-centric base with a medley of chilies, offering a savory and robust profile.
-Our take on the history of Texas chili is that chili came about due to what was available and on hand on the range — meat and chilies.
-This resourcefulness is at the heart of our recipe.
+Authentic Texas chili embodies bold flavors.
+It is a meat-centric stew with a medley of chilies.
+My take on Texas chili recipes is they developed due to what was available and on hand at the range — meat and chilies.
+This resourcefulness is at the heart of my recipe.
 Use what you have in the essence of the recipe and you will come out with a great Texas chili.

-If you are further interested about the history of Texas Chili — check out some of these Texas History articles:
+If you are further interested in the history of Texas Chili — check out some of these Texas History articles:

-Our version of Texas Chili takes some liberties on the more recent beans/no beans or tomatoes/no tomatoes arguments, as we are inspired by tradition and open to adaptation based on resourcefulness.
-And we typically have a pantry with beans and tomatoes, so we are going to use them!
+My version of Texas Chili takes liberties with the more recent beans/no beans or tomatoes/no tomatoes arguments.
+I’m inspired by tradition and open to adaptation based on resourcefulness.
+And we typically have a pantry with beans and tomatoes, so I choose to use them!

 Mexican chilies like guajillo, pasilla, ancho, and arbol lend distinct flavors and heat levels.
 Fresh chilies like hatch or habanero can also enhance the flavor and spice profile.
 Feel free to experiment—each chili brings its unique character to the dish.